Mental Health First Aid

 NHLI has a number of Mental Health First Aiders on different campuses, but you are also welcome to contact a MHFA from a different department, if you prefer.
 There is a full list of MHFAs from across the College on their Mental Health First Aid webpages.
 For more information about College support for staff with mental health issues view the College's advice and support.

 If you are interested in becoming a MHFA please discuss this with your line manager.
 At this time we are looking for more academics and men to be trained, to increase the diversity of our MHFAs.
-If you would like to discuss what the role entails further, then please contact one of our mental health first aiders listed below.
+Details on the training course and available dates can be found on the Mental Health First Aid accreditation webpages.

 I signed up for the Mental Health First Aider training as I have always felt that I am an approachable person and genuinely care about people’s wellbeing.
 Despite a lot of work being done to break down the stigma of mental health, unfortunately a lot of people still feel that the stigma prevales.